-Each Director of the Company has been appointed on the strength of his calibre, experience and stature, and his potential to contribute to the proper guidance of the Group and its businesses.
+Each Director has been appointed on the strength of his calibre, experience and stature, and his potential to contribute to the proper guidance of the Group and its businesses.
 Apart from formal meetings, matters requiring Board approval were arranged by means of circulation of written resolutions.

-During the financial year ended 31 December 2022, the Chairman held a meeting with INEDs without the presence of other Directors.
+During the financial year ended 31 December 2023, the Chairman held a meeting with INEDs without the presence of other Directors.